-Before you start making your biscuits, you’ll want to make your Greek yogurt cream and get your fruit started.
-They can sit in the refrigerator until you’re ready to eat.
+Before you start making your sweet biscuits, you'll want to make your Greek yogurt cream and get your fruit started.
+They can sit in the refrigerator until you're ready to eat.

 - Slice and mix your fruit I like to quarter my strawberries and, unless they are huge, leave the other berries whole.
 You can slice larger fruit any way you prefer, just don't go too thin or small otherwise they might get mushy.

 - Make the Greek yogurt cream I really didn't want to overcomplicate this by whipping things separately and folding things into other things... so, I just put everything into a large bowl and whipped until all the cream cheese was smooth and fully mixed with the yogurt and the heavy cream.

 Time to make the biscuits.
 Some people are completely intimidated by biscuit making, but I assure you, it's going to be fine.
 Make them often enough and you can do it with your eyes closed.
 (But don't.)

 - Measure out your dry ingredients in a medium bowl and toss very cold, cubed butter into the mix.
 Using your fingers, or a pastry cutter, mix the butter and flour together until it looks crumbly.
 You will probably still have some bigger chunks of butter, but that's fine.
 If you'd rather not get your hands dirty yet (you will have to later!), toss all the dry ingredients and butter cubes into a food processor and give it 4-5 quick pulses.
 Pour it out into a bowl.

 - Add in very cold buttermilk.
 Using a spatula or wooden spoon (I use a Danish dough whisk because I'm fancy like that) mix the dough together.
 You'll have some dry stuff at the bottom, and that's to be expected.
 It will all come together, don't worry!